 Modifications to the process can be made by introducing different gases to the chamber.
 Commonly used gases include O2, N2, Ar, H2, and CF4.
 These five gases used singularly or in combination are used in the majority of the labs around the world for plasma processing.

-Treatment generally takes about two to ten minutes.
-When the process is complete, a vacuum pump removes the contaminants from the chamber.
+Plasma treatment generally takes about five to eight minutes.
+When the plasma treating process is complete, a vacuum pump removes the contaminants from the chamber.
 The materials inside the chamber are left clean, sanitized, and ready for bonding or further processing.